hashicorp/design-system/website/docs/components/app-footer/partials/code/how-to-use.md

 ### StatusLink

 Add the `StatusLink` to provide information on the health of your application.
-Pass a predefined `status` name or use individual arguments to set `text`, `statusIcon`, `iconColor`, or `href` to create a custom status type.
+Pass a predefined `status` name or use individual arguments to set `text`, `statusIcon`, `iconColor` to create a custom status type.
+Pass a custom `href` value to point to a custom URL.

 ```handlebars
 <Hds::AppFooter as |AF|>